 Literature is so important.
 It allows us to infiltrate other worlds and look into other eyes with other eyes.
 Especially in our world today, when we live in tribes right next to each other yet so far away in the architecture of cities made for individualism and to separate our tribes.
 All kinds of devices and services created to keep individuals with the illusion that they don’t depend on anyone for anything, reducing our contact with each other, and creating space for “enemies”.

 Leaving the restaurant we automatically and unconsciously checked for the usual hazards as we strolled, eyeing for a half second the potential dangers that are the result of a nation ridden with impunity and corruption that result in potential dangers, unfathomable to most Americans – despite all the violence and shoddy infrastructure in the US.
 I will not describe them to you.
 I can just say that it takes me about a week to unwind and stop looking for them, being able to trust the order around me whenever I go back to Chicago.

 …a Chicago, that is, where folks live.
 Not people.
 Because there is a Chicago I do not know – a place of such great suffering recently that the candidates keep talking about it – maybe the US-equivalent of the place where someone like our waiter might live.

 “So who do you think will win the election, Ricky?”

 It is the other question everyone asks me these days.
 “I don’t know.
-Everything indicates she will, and I hope she does, but there might be more fear and anger in closet than realized.
+Everything indicates she will, and I hope she does, but there might be more fear and anger in the closet than realized.
 Dunno.
-Regardless of the outcome, great damage has already been done, posing an even greater challenge for tomorrow.”
+Regardless of the outcome, great damage has already been revealed, posing an even greater challenge for tomorrow.”

 Stopping on the noisy corner of street for the last high-five and hug before we parted, “You’ll be fine in the US.
 You’ll see.
 Like all countries, it is difficult at times.
 There are advantages and disadvantages.
 It is your dream; go for it.
 All the best!”